mosets/docs/fields.md

 Listing ID is a display-only fieldtype that shows the listing ID assigned to your listings.

 ### Month & Year {#fieldtype-monthandyear}
-Mosets Tree allows you to create a field for users to enter only month and year, without day.
+Month & Year field type allows you to create a field for users to enter only month and year, without day.

  #### Start Year
  Set a starting year or earliest year available for selection.
 If left empty, it will default to 70 years ago from the current year.